smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_re-connection.md

 SDL must:
 - consider such app as re-registered app
 - update data in PolicyTable (`<device_identifier>` section)
-- send UpdataDeviceList to HMI
+- send UpdateDeviceList to HMI

 _Note:_ For HMI during re-connection all applications remain registered and active, HMILevel resumption is not applicable